apify/apify-docs/docs/academy.md

 ---
-title: Web scraping academy
+title: Introduction
 description: Learn how to develop web scrapers with this comprehensive and practical course.
 From beginner to expert.
 menuWeight: 18
-category: academy
+category: web scraping academy
 paths:
     - academy
 ---